Euros Bowen

-Born in Treorchy, and a brother of the poet Geraint Bowen, he was educated at the Presbyterian College, Carmarthen, and later at the University of Wales (initially at University College, Aberystwyth before transferring to University College, Swansea), Mansfield College, Oxford and St Catherine's College, Oxford.
-Although initially he intended to become a Nonconformist minister, he converted to Anglicanism as a student, and was ordained as a priest of the Church in Wales, serving 1934-38 as curate of Wrexham, then as rector of Llanuwchllyn with Llangywer, on the shore of Lake Bala in Merionethshire, from which parishes he retired in 1973.
+Born in Treorchy, and a brother of the poet Geraint Bowen, he was educated at the Presbyterian College, Carmarthen, and later at the University of Wales (initially at University College, Aberystwyth, before transferring to University College, Swansea), Mansfield College, Oxford and St Catherine's College, Oxford.
+Although he initially intended to become a Nonconformist minister, he converted to Anglicanism as a student.
+After more study at St David's College, Lampeter, he was ordained as a priest of the Church in Wales, serving from 1934 to 1938 as curate of Wrexham, then as rector of Llanuwchllyn with Llangywer, on the shore of Lake Bala in Merionethshire.
+He retired from these parishes in 1973.
 He spent the remainder of his life in Wrexham.